Pietro Palazzini

-Pietro Palazzini (19 May 1912 – 11 October 2000) was an Italian cardinal, who helped to save the lives of Jewish people in World War II.
+Pietro Palazzini (19 May 1912 – 11 October 2000) was an Italian cardinal, who helped to save the lives of Jews in World War II.
 He was consecrated bishop by the pope in 1962 and was elevated to the cardinalate in 1973.
 He has been commemorated by Yad Vashem.
 From 1980 to 1988, Cardinal Palazzini was Prefect of the Congregation for the Causes of Saints.

 Life

 Born in Piobbico, near Pesaro, on 19 May 1912, of a humble family, Palazzini studied at the Pontifical Regional Seminary in the coastal town of Fano.
 In 1932, he took a degree in Law at the Lateran University in Rome.
 He was ordained a priest in 1934 and returned to the Lateran University to continue his studies in Theology.
 Palazzini began his career teaching moral theology and canon law in Rome.

 World War II

 After various teaching assignments, Palazzini was assistant vice-rector of the Pontifical Major Roman Seminary, located on the grounds of the Basilica of St. John Lateran.
 Although Palazzini was under surveillance by Italian Fascists who suspected him of harboring Jews, he, together with Father Vincenzo Fagiolo, hid Jews at the Lateran.

 In 1985, Palazzini was honored by Yad Vashem as "Righteous Among the Nations", where he protested the repeated criticisms against Pope Pius XII, on whose instructions Palazzini declared himself to have acted.
 Palazzini, a theological advisor to the Pontiff, had taught and written about the moral theology of Pope Pius XII.

 In a 1992 interview, Palazzini referred to a walk he took with Pius XII in the Vatican Gardens before the imminent Nazi occupation of Rome, during which, it was rumoured, the Pope could be abducted.
 Behind the bushes, on the walkways, everywhere, there were marching exercises by the soldiers of the Papal Noble Guard.
 When the Pope asked the meaning of them, he was told that they were exercises in preparation for his defense, in case of a German take-over of the Vatican.
 However, on the day of the German occupation of the Eternal City, the Papal Noble Guard had disappeared.
 Only the Swiss guard stood watch at the Vatican.
 Pope Pius XII, Palazzini stated, would not have left the Vatican as Pope in case of a Nazi abduction.
 He would have resigned and left as a simple priest.